Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Experimental setup

 The $d_i$'s are then be averaged to obtain the final, overall disentanglement score:

 where the $\rho_i$ are computed so as to account for dead units in the representation.
 We refer to $D$ as the disentanglement score throughout the main text, in line with most research on the topic.

 DCI is interesting for a couple of reasons.
 First, it computes it's scores based on the ability to predict values from the latent representations.
 Additionally, the coefficients $C$ can be visualized using Hinton matrices, which means we can use it for both quantitative measurements and for visual inspection of the trained models, as we see below.
 An ideal model in this framework will produce a matrix $C$ that is diagonal, up to some permutation of the latent variables and disregarding any extra dimensions used in the latent representation (see Figure~\ref{fig:ideal-disent} for an example).
 This fits well with intuitions regarding disentanglement and with the definition proposed in \citet{higgins_towards_2018}.
 Given these coefficients, it is easy to assign latents to the corresponding generative factor.
-To avoid assigning a latent to two factors, we used the Munkres algorithm \cite{munkres1957algorithms} as in \citet{hyvarinen2016unsupervised}.
+To avoid assigning a latent to two factors, we used the Munkres algorithm \citep{munkres1957algorithms} as in \citet{hyvarinen2016unsupervised}.

 For a highly disentangled model we can use this assignment to visualize pairs of latent variables in a 2D plot.
+Given to factors of interest (say `shape' and `position') we the latent variables that were assigned to them by the above procedure for each point in the dataset.
+This gives us a matrix of size $Nx2$ we can then compute a kernel-density estimate of the distribution of these points.
+Highly disentangled models should look like a regular lattice of almost Gaussian distributions.
+Models that are not as disentangled can have different properties, such as drifting or increased variance of the estimated kernel densities.